-war.
-From the rector of the university he received the written order to hand in the keys to the Istituto within two days, while at the faculty meeting on 27 October 1938 the dean Mario Salmi announced that there were three candidates for the position of acting director of the Gabinetto di psicologia sperimentale.
-The position was conferred to the candidate Alberto Marzi, not the one with the best credentials, 31 years of age, member of the P.N.F. since 1928 and libero docente (qualified university teacher) in Bologna since 1936.
+There were 39 faculty members removed from the university in Florence, including five full professors (Momigliano and Limentani from his Facoltà)10.
+What Bonaventura obtained was recognition from the Direzione generale per la demografia e la razza (High Council for Demography and Race) for his merits in war11.
+From the rector of the university he received the written order to hand in the keys to the Istituto within two days12, while at the faculty meeting on 27 October 1938 the dean Mario Salmi announced that there were three candidates for the position of acting director of the Gabinetto di psicologia sperimentale.
+The position was conferred to the candidate Alberto Marzi, not the one with the best credentials, 31 years of age, member of the P.N.F. since 1928 and libero docente (qualified university teacher) in Bologna since 193613.
 From 1930 he was voluntary assistant under Bonaventura, who, after the events of 1938, did not speak to him for many years.